taislin/civ13-tools/README.md

 # byond-hoster
 This makes it possible for people to use BYOND to connect to civ13's TypeSpess though DreamDaemon.
 The server will appear on the Hub too.

+# recipe-converter
+Converts the `material_recipes.txt` file into .crafting CSON files that can be read by Typespess.